thealice/community-food-map-client/notes.md

 -[x] Link Location Card to Location show page
--[x] after new location form is submitted, redirect to newly create location's show page -[x] update address info that shows on location show page -[] re-evaluate when to passdown props and when to mapStateToProps (save currentLocation to store/state?)
+-[x] after new location form is submitted, redirect to newly create location's show page -[x] update address info that shows on location show page -[] re-evaluate when to passdown props and when to mapStateToProp
+    -[] fix app rendering/performance
+    -[] save currentLocation to store/state
 -[x] Add foodsouce form directly on location show page -[] Get foodsource form post fetch working
+    -[] Save foodsource to backend
+    -[] Add foodSource To location state
+    -[] Reset FoodSource form
+    -[] set renderForm to false
+    -[] redirect back to location
--[] Hide add foodsource form until button is clicked -[] fix up styled form component
+    -[] STRETCH: Add Foodsources to store for ALL foodsources(fetch foodsources in a component did mount somewhere) -[x] Hide add foodsource form until button is clicked -[] fix up styled form component
 -[x] Add "About" component and blurb
 -[]